Center-Minami Station

 Center-Minami Station (センター南駅, Sentā-Minami-eki) is an above-ground metro station located in Tsuzuki-ku, Yokohama, Kanagawa Prefecture, Japan, operated by the Yokohama Municipal Subway.
 It is an interchange station for the Green Line and Blue Line (Line 3).

+The area surrounding the station (Kōhoku New Town Center) has been designated as one of Yokohama's major residential and commercial centers (formerly classified as a sub-center).

 Lines

 Center-Minami Station is served by the Blue Line and Green Line.
 It is 36.4 kilometers from the terminus of the Blue Line at Shōnandai Station and 4.8 kilometers from the terminus of the Green Line at Nakayama Station.

 Station layout

 Center-Minami Station has two elevated island platforms serving four tracks.
 The ground-level station building is located underneath the tracks and platforms.

 Platforms

 History

-Center-Minami Station opened on March 18, 1993, when the Line 3 (later named the Blue Line) was extended from Shin-Yokohama Station to Azamino Station.
+Center-Minami Station opened on 18 March 1993, when the Line 3 (later named the Blue Line) was extended from Shin-Yokohama Station to Azamino Station.
 Platform screen doors were installed in April 2007.
-Services on the Green Line started on March 30, 2008.
+Services on the Green Line started on 30 March 2008.